 - Look into an older adult driving refresher course, which will not just provide helpful tips specific to elderly drivers, but often also provides a lower rate on auto insurance when completed.

-Remember as well that there’s always another option to safeguard independence and freedom: partnering with Abby Senior Care, a trusted provider of elderly care in Denver and nearby areas for safe, dependable, transportation services.
+Remember as well that there’s always another option to safeguard independence and freedom: partnering with Abby Senior Care, a trusted provider of personal care in Denver, CO and nearby areas for safe, dependable, transportation services.
 Our skilled caregivers are available according to each senior’s desired destinations and routines, whether that involves religious services each weekend, Tuesday afternoon hair appointments, Thursday lunch dates with friends, or even an extended vacation.